 Narrow the Focus

 For a teenager-sized appetite, a single portion often doesn't satisfy.
 Some teens could consume an entire bag of chips or a bottle of soda that actually contains several portions better suited for splitting between friends.
-In a world of heaping restaurant portions, fast food and all-you-can-eat buffets, McLeod points out that teens may go along with the crowd.
-"They may just follow the example of food portions that they see eaten by friends and family."
+"We often assume teens will eat based on what they see friends eating, but if we encourage and inform them to eat more fruits and vegetables and eat appropriately sized portions, they can make healthier choices and set the example that others will want to follow," says Gradney.
 Teens are growing and need both calories and nutrients.
 Focusing on nutrient-rich foods — fruits, vegetables, legumes, lean protein, low-fat dairy and whole grains — will help your teen fill up without overdoing it on calories, fat, sugar and salt.

 Health Claims: Too Good to be True?